What is the difference between Homeowners Insurance and Mortgage Insurance?

 Homeowners insurance, also known as home insurance, fire insurance, or hazard insurance, primarily protects the home, outbuildings, belongings, and loss of use, as well as personal liability exposures.
 Lenders will invariably require homeowners insurance, as it protects their investment.

-There are several coverages that can be offered under a homeowners insurance policy.
+There are several coverages that can be offered under a home insurance policy.
 Below are some of the basic coverages included with most homeowners insurance policies.
 In addition, many insurers offer optional coverages.
-A more extensive list can be found by clicking here.
+Here is a more extensive list of coverages.

 - Dwelling: Covers the home and anything permanently attached to it.
 Coverage is based on a replacement cost valuation.